-PARTNER TURTLE
+[PARTNER TURTLE, CONTINUED]

-- Now turn around to face your partner as you sit in Butterfly. - Move your feet further away from your body.
-Your toes can be very close to or touch your partner's toes. - Take a deep breath in, and sit up tall. - As you breathe out, slowly, let your knees relax down toward the floor. - Slide your hands under your calves, resting your palms on the floor. - Now gently bend forward into Turtle pose. - If you like, see if you can reach out and hold your partner's hands from this position.
+- As you breathe out, slowly let your knees relax down toward the floor.

+- Slide your hands under your calves, resting your palms on the floor.

+- Now gently bend forward into Turtle pose.

+- If you like, see if you can reach out and hold your partner's hands from this position.

 Listen to your body, if it starts to feel uncomfortable, come out of the pose a little, scoot in closer to your partner and try again.

 Be careful not to bump heads!

 - Take a deep breath in.

 - As you breathe out, relax your head down and allow your back to curve.

 - Let's hold this for two breaths.

 - Breathe in, breathe out.

-- Breathe in, breathe out.
+- Breathe in. breathe out.

-- As you breathe in, release your partner's hands and slowly sit up straight.

-- Bring your arms out from underneath your legs.

-- Return to a comfortable seated position.
+- As you breathe in, release your partner's hands and slowly sit up straight. - Bring your arms out from underneath your legs. - Return to a comfortable seated position.

-In partner butterfly, another is to have one partner fold forward while the other leans back.
+In Partner Butterfly, another option is to have one partner fold forward while the other leans back.
 This creates more of a stretch for the partner leaning forward and a chest opener for the partner leaning back.
 If using this option, remind learners to move slowly, and to check in with their partners to see when they are ready to come out of the stretch.